johnjago/awesome-uncopyright/README.md

 - [Kopimi](http://kopimi.com/) - Symbol showing that you want a work to be copied.
 - [Lively Days](http://livelydays.com/) - Vegan recipes.
 - [The Safe Zone Project](http://thesafezoneproject.com/about/uncopyright/) - Online resource for creating powerful, effective LGBTQ awareness and ally training workshops.
-- [uncopyright.me](http://uncopyright.me/) - The story of creatives who share their work – for free.

 ### Software